WHAT THIS NOTICE IS:

 - Heartland Regional Medical Center including when doing business as Heartland Clinic, Mosaic Life Care and any other associated or related providers or providers under common control.

-- Heartland Long Term Acute Care Hospital
+- Mosaic Life Care Long Term Acute Care Hospital

 - Regional Emergency Medical Services Authority.